ga-curriculum/github-collaboration/collaborator-method-branching/README.md

 Hit the `q` key to exit this view.

 Let's create a new branch on the repository we cloned in the previous lesson.
-In your terminal, make sure you are in the forked and cloned repository directory, then modify the below command and run it:
+Modify the below command and run it in your terminal:

 ```bash
 git branch <identifier>/new-feature